p2alchcb1/p2-alchemy-finance-legal/eula.md

 ### 9. GOVERNING LAW

-This Agreement shall be governed by the laws of the state of [Your State], without regard to its conflict of law principles.
+This Agreement shall be governed by the laws of the state of New York, without regard to its conflict of law principles.

 ### 10. CONTACT INFORMATION

-If you have any questions about this Agreement, please contact us at [your email address].
+If you have any questions about this Agreement, please contact us at info@p2alchemy.com.